drewmoffatt/BIAA-Website/README.md

 # BIAA-Website
-This is the Github for the BIA Association website at Creighton University.
+This is the Github Repository for the BIA Association website at Creighton University.